-As to risk aversion, with a long term level of around 3, risk aversion was actually slightly below its long term level in January and February 2020 but then skyrocketed in March, reaching a high of 26.36 on March 16, when the Federal Reserve cut the Federal Funds rate to 0.
-Average risk aversion over March 2020 was about 10, and then dropped to an average of 4.85 in April.
-The steep increases in risk aversion early on in the crisis also occurred during the GFC with risk aversion peaking on October 10, 2008 (after Lehman Brothers collapsed) at 23.76.
-Risk aversion averaged 13.4 during October 2008, dropped to an average of 11.5 in December and then hovered around 7 till March 2009.
-In contrast, during the Covid crisis risk aversion has fallen more quickly and more steeply, averaging 3.9 in May 2020.
-More summary statistics on the behavior of the two risk variables during various months in the two crises are reported in the Online Appendix.
+aversion peaking on October 10, 2008 (after Lehman Brothers collapsed) at 23.76.
+Risk aversion averaged 13.4 during October 2008, dropped to an average of 11.5 in December, and then hovered around 7 to March 2009.
+In contrast, during the COVID crisis, risk aversion has fallen more quickly and more steeply, averaging 3.9 in May 2020.
+More summary statistics on the behavior of the two risk variables during various months in the two crises are reported in the online appendix.

-6 Conclusion
+6. Conclusion

 We formulate a no-arbitrage model where fundamentals such as industrial production, consumption earnings ratios, corporate loss rates, etc. follow dynamic processes that admit time-variation in both conditional variances and the shape of the shock distribution.
 The agent in the economy takes this time-varying uncertainty into account when pricing equity and corporate bonds, but also experiences preference shocks that are less than perfectly correlated with fundamentals.
 The state variables in the economy that drive risk premiums and higher order moments of asset prices involve risk aversion, good and bad economic uncertainty and the conditional variance of loss rates on corporate bonds.
 We use equity and corporate bond returns, physical equity and corporate bond return variances and the risk neutral equity variance to estimate the model parameters and simultaneously derive a risk aversion spanning process.
-Risk aversion is spanned by 6 financial instruments, namely the term spread, credit spread, a detrended earnings yield, realized and risk-neutral equity return variances, and the realized corporate bond return variance.
+Risk aversion is spanned by six financial instruments, namely the term spread, credit spread, a detrended earnings yield, realized and risk-neutral equity return variances, and the realized corporate bond return variance.